CONTACT

 If you have Hashimoto's hypothyroidism and suspect you have histamine intolerance - resolving it may involve changes to your diet, such as avoiding histamine-rich foods and trying the Autoimmune Paleo Protocol.
 Speak with your healthcare provider about what is best for you.

 About the author: Elle Russ is the #1 bestselling author, world-renowned thyroid health expert, and master coach.
-Take her FREE Thyroid Masterclass HERE
+Take her Thyroid Masterclass HERE

 Sources: